Abchoudhary2512/51Days_of_decentralization/README.md

 ### Conclusion:
 Proof of Work (PoW) is a powerful and secure consensus mechanism that has been fundamental to the success of Bitcoin.
 While PoW ensures security and decentralization, it comes with trade-offs such as high energy consumption and scalability challenges.
 As a result, alternative consensus mechanisms like **Proof of Stake (PoS)** are gaining popularity in newer blockchain platforms.

+### Day 7
+Protocols are a set of rules that allow data to be shared across the network.
+They are a set of guidelines that facilitate the exchange of information in a simple, efficient, and secure way.
+Different machines use different hardware and software but protocols help in communication irrespective of the difference.
+The protocols play a very important role as they help to monitor and secure a computer network.

+Why Does Blockchain Need a Protocol?
+A blockchain is a chain of blocks where each block is used to store information and each block is associated with a unique address in terms of hash.
+It is a distributed, decentralized ledger that stores data such as transactions and is shared publicly across all the nodes that are present in the network.
+Ledger means the main record which holds the list of transaction records and distributed means that each machine is connected to one another.
+So there is no involvement of any central authority or middlemen which satisfies the property of decentralization.

+But to maintain how data is transferred across the networks in a secured manner, a set of protocols is required.
+Since blockchains are used for transactions, protocols play a very important role in data sharing so as to maintain the security of the cryptocurrency networks.

+What is Blockchain Protocols?
+Blockchain protocols are a set of protocols used to govern the blockchain network.
+The rules define the interface of the network, interaction between the computers, incentives, kind of data, etc. The protocols aim to address the four principles:

+Security: Protocols maintain the security of the whole crypto network.
+Since the network involves the transfer of money so protocols define the structure of data and also secure data from the malicious users.
+Decentralization: Blockchain is a decentralized network.
+There is no involvement of any central authority.
+So the protocols authorize the whole network.
+Consistency: Whenever a transaction occurs, protocols update the whole database at each step so that each user is well versed with the whole crypto network.
+Scalability: Scalability means an increase in the number of transactions.
+Earlier scalability was an issue in the blockchain.
+But nowadays most protocols handle the issue of an increasing number of transactions in the network and the addition of nodes to the network.
+Each and every transaction is verified by the developers and is stored so that each individual can have access to the transaction and protocols helps to maintain this transparency.

+How Does Blockchain Protocol Work?
+Suppose there is a transaction between two individuals A and B.

+Individual A makes a request to make a transaction.
+A block for ‘A’ is created.
+This block once created cannot be altered.
+This is done by the blockchain protocol.
+After this, the block is sent to each and everyone in the network.
+This distribution of blocks across the network is also done by protocols.
+The nodes verify the transaction.
+After the verification, a reward is sent to each node.
+The sending of incentives is also managed by protocol.
+Upon successful transaction, the block is added to the list.
+Protocols update the database.
+The updated database is distributed across the network by the protocols so that each user has access to the summary of the whole network.
+After this the transaction is complete.
+So there is the involvement of protocols at each step for a secured transaction.
+Therefore the whole crypto network is secured, scalable and consistent.